 If you withdraw your contributions before retirement, you lose your right to future retirement benefits.
 You can restore your contributions and re-establish your benefits under certain circumstances.
 Explore the LEOFF website for more information including member publications.

-Disclaimer: If there are any discrepancies between this document and the provisions of the UWRP or PERS 3 Plan Documents, the Plan Documents will prevail.
+Disclaimer: If there are any discrepancies between this document and the provisions of the LEOFF 2 Plan Document, the Plan Document will prevail.